 Where should the conversation take place?
 Would a formal setting like an office or a sit-down restaurant provide some useful social constraints, or would it feel too stifling?
 Would an informal setting like a cafe or at home be helpfully relaxing, or would it feel too unbounded?
 If there's a location in which this conversation would normally take place, will that predictability be comforting or stultifying?
 (And should it be on my turf, or their turf, or on neutral ground?)

 What social setting would be optimal?
 How much privacy will we need?
 Will the presence of other people be helpful or distracting?

 What other environmental factors might be in play?
 Will any visual distractions be in my line of sight or theirs?
 Will ambient noise affect the conversation?
 Will there be any physical discomforts that could make it hard to focus?
 (And if any of these factors change in the middle of the conversation, what am I prepared to do to deal with them?)

 How should we be oriented toward each other?
 Should we be across a table, or next to each other, or on adjacent sides?
 Should there even be a table?
 (And should we even be seated?
 What would it be like to hold the conversation while taking a walk together?)

 What proximity is optimal, given the relationship and our respective preferences for personal space?
 How close is too close?
 How far is too far?
 Would I be better served by increasing or decreasing that distance?
 (And would it be comforting or inappropriate to touch the other person?
 If it would be comforting, am I prepared to reach out to them?)

-Perhaps the most important step in setting the table for a difficult conversation is recognizing the value--and the legitimacy--of this form of preparation.
-In some cases we're so distracted by the challenge of even having the conversation that we fail to consider the many ways in which we might prepare, and it's helpful to simply pause and remind ourselves of our options before we initiate the conversation.
+So perhaps the most important step in setting the table for a difficult conversation is recognizing the value--and the legitimacy--of this form of preparation.
+In some cases we're so distracted by the challenge of even having the conversation that we fail to consider the many ways in which we might prepare, and it's helpful to simply pause and remind ourselves of our options before we take action.